Payment of Wages: Illinois

 - Illinois employers must pay employees in cash or by check.
 Payment by direct deposit and payroll cards is permitted under certain conditions.
 Penalties are imposed for not paying employees as required by law.
 See Wage Payment Methods.

 - Illinois limits the types of deductions that employers may make from employees' wages.
 Special rules apply to certain employers doing business in the City of Chicago.
 Penalties are imposed for violations.
 The Illinois Secure Choice Savings Program requires certain employers that do not offer a tax-qualified retirement savings plan to employees to make employee pay deductions and remit the deductions as contributions to tax-qualified Roth individual retirement accounts.
 See Permitted and Prohibited Wage Deductions.

 - After the death of an employee, employers must follow specific procedures in order to properly turn over any compensation owed to the deceased employee's next of kin or estate.
 See Deceased Employee Wages.

 - Employers must review their records each year to determine if they are holding any unclaimed wages of employees.
 Within certain time frames, annual reports and remittances must be made and affected employees must be notified.
-Certain employers must file reports and make remittances electronically.
+All employers must file reports and make remittances electronically.
 Penalties are imposed for noncompliance.
 See Unclaimed Wages.